vukics/cppqed/doc/testsuite.markdown

 #### Verifier (derives from OutputManager)

 Verifies the output of a script 'this' to an expected output or the output of some other test run 'other'.
 By default, 'this' is the current test.
-Configuration options:
+Configuration file keys:

     # Verify that both trajectories are exactly equal (default if this key is missing)
     verify=full